AliaumeL/transducer-exercices/content/session-9.md

 1. Prove that the list of suffixes can be produced by a *blind* pebble transducer.
 2. Prove that the composition of blind pebble transducers can express squaring.
-3. Prove that blind pebble transducer are strictly less expressive than pebble transducers, because they cannot express squaring.
+3. Prove that blind pebble transducer are strictly less expressive than pebble transducers, because they cannot express squaring (this is quite difficult).
 4. Conclude that blind pebble transducers are not closed under composition.